The Ultimate Challenge to the Sacred Mountain of Machu Picchu

 Highlights

-• Observe the impressive Apu Salkantay glacier and snow-capped mountain peaks in one of the most beautiful landscapes you’ll ever see.
+• Marvel at the majestic Apu Salkantay glacier and snow-capped peaks in some of the most breathtaking landscapes on Earth.

-• End your trek at the magnificent Machu Picchu and learn its ancient secrets.
+• Conclude your trek at the awe-inspiring Machu Picchu, uncovering its ancient mysteries and timeless beauty.

 Why Travel with us